[Hex crawl/campaign setting]

 To add a little spice to the mix, The city state gets itself a description of an NPC and his court, the bizarre Sir Hubert of Hag Hill, living in a tower said to contain an Elder Evil, frightening animals with his 20 foot whip to entertain his retainers.
 Each significant NPC is given a short line of stats and a single line of evocative description, like so:

 It doesn’t waste your time but it gives you just enough to work with so your imagination can fill in the blanks.
 Marvelous.
 Haghill is given a list of rumors that could conceivably be turned into quests for various desirable magical objects in need of liberation and a useless list of NPCs that run shops since we know not what they sell nor get a description of the NPCs in question.

 The Islands are wicked and as usual in a wilderlands map, the place to be for your serious adventuring needs.
 Giant animating greek god statues.
 A castaway pirate who fears a giant crocodile out to get him.
 A ruined city overrun by apes hiding a wishing well.
 Ah Wilderlands.

-Also included in this supplement is a minion of the Overlord, The mysterious Co-ordinator and his 5 evil retainers that functions as a sort of mirror-universe Zorro by going out and bringing ruin and mutilation to the enemies of the Overlord.
-An excellent choice for a villanous NPC party, complete with hidden fortress, secret identity and black horses.
+Also included in this supplement is a minion of the Overlord, The mysterious Co-ordinator and his 5 evil retainers that functions as an ersatz mirror-universe Zorro by going out and bringing ruin and mutilation to the enemies of the Overlord.
+An excellent choice for a villainous NPC party, complete with hidden fortress, secret identity and black horses.

 2 – Barbarian Altanis